DefiNode/DeFiNode/README.md

 ### Edit /boot/config.txt for VNC only usage (mandatory if you want to use the Definode without a monitor)

+### NOT WORKING YET.
+WILL DO AN UPDATE (You need to edit the config.txt on an PC / Mac)

 * Open the file manager
 * Navigate to /boot/ folder
 * Double click on config.txt